 To ensure efficiency in dealing expeditiously with case load two divisions were established in 2009 under s 229 of the Act.
 The divisions are chaired by the Chair and Deputy Chair respectively.
-In December 2014 a further division, chaired by lawyer member Ms Mary Scholtens QC was established, under the statutory powers of delegation.

 Determinations

 The Tribunal posts its substantive decisions on the Ministry of Justice's Lawyers and Conveyancers Disciplinary Tribunal website so that they are generally accessible to the public and the profession.
 This requires careful editing to preserve anonymity in some cases, particularly to prevent the identification of complainants where suppression has been ordered.